Easy Knee to Wall Test to Check Ankle and Calf Flexibility

 Re-test yourself after a few weeks of working on improving flexibility.
 Hopefully, you’ll see some improvement!

+If you’ve got any questions on the above, then please let us know (click for contact details).
 If you’re having any aches and pains in your lower legs and feel calf and ankle flexibility are an issue, then contact us for an appointment to get an individual treatment plan.